Defense in trial of Chinese scholar's death: He did it

 Later, the tall, muscled Christensen bound the 5-foot-4 Zhang and got her into his apartment, where, Miller said, he raped Zhang in his bedroom and began stabbing her, blood splattering around the room.
 Zhang fought back as Christensen began trying to choke Zhang, Miller told jurors, citing a statement Christensen allegedly made to others.

-Miller said Christensen then dragged Zhang into the bathroom where he picked up a baseball bat and struck Zhang in the head as hard as he could, "splitting her head open," Miller said.
-Christensen cut off her head and disposed of the found, which has never been, the prosecutor told jurors.
+Miller said Christensen then dragged Zhang into the bathroom where he picked up a baseball bat and struck her in the head as hard as he could, "splitting her head open."
+Christensen cut off her head and disposed of her body, which has never been found, the prosecutor told jurors.

 When Christensen's lawyer, George Tesseff, addressed the jury, he said he would start with what he realized was an unusual admission for a defense attorney: His client did it.